High Commission of Bangladesh, Islamabad: History

-In December 2013, the High Commission received threats of an attack after the Bangladeshi government executed Abdul Quader Molla for his role in the 1971 war, a sentence that was condemned by Pakistan.
+In December 2013, the High Commission received threats of an attack after the Bangladeshi government executed Abdul Quader Molla for his alleged role in the 1971 war, a sentence that was condemned by Pakistan.
 As a result, security was strengthened around the mission.
 In October 2014, security measures were renewed at both the High Commission and the Deputy High Commission in Karachi as similar threats were received once again.
-In January 2016, Pakistan expelled Maushumi Rahman, a political counsellor based at the Bangladeshi High Commission, amidst a diplomatic row as Bangladesh executed more war criminals.
+In January 2016, Pakistan expelled Maushumi Rahman, a political counsellor based at the Bangladeshi High Commission, amidst a diplomatic row as Bangladesh executed more political opposition leaders on war crime allegations.
 The Pakistani move was reportedly pre-empted by Bangladeshi allegations made against Farina Arshad, a diplomat posted at Pakistan's High Commission in Dhaka, whom Bangladesh accused of "spying" and who Pakistan subsequently withdrew on the pretext of "harassment".
 In May 2019, it was reported that the High Commission's visa operations were being affected as Bangladesh's newly-appointed visa officer was facing paperwork delays from Pakistani authorities.

 As of 2021, the Bangladeshi government has purchased five acres of land in the Diplomatic Enclave to inaugurate a new High Commission complex, which is under construction.
 The new building has been designed by the Bangladeshi architecture firm Shatotto, and is noted to be inspired by the "greenery and wet environment of Bangladesh together with the verticality of the Margalla Hills".
 The architectural elements and themes used in the design draw upon those used in the ancient Indus and Bengali civilisations, thus presenting a "meeting ground for two civilizations" and reflecting the common past of both countries.

 High Commissioners

-Md.
-Ruhul Alam Siddique is the 14th and current Bangladeshi High Commissioner to Pakistan.
-Siddiqui presented his credentials to the president of Pakistan on 3 November 2020.
+Iqbal Hussain Khan is the 15th and current Bangladeshi High Commissioner to Pakistan.
+He presented his credentials to the president of Pakistan on 24 December 2024.